nazmulidris/developerlife.com/_posts/2021-02-05-publish-kotlin-library-as-gradle-dep.md

 colorized using ANSI color codes.
 Here is the end result snippet that we are looking to enable for our `color-console` library.

-## Using JitPack (much simpler, and the way to go for public dependencies)
+## Using JitPack 👍

+> ✨ This is much simpler than [GPR](#using-github-package-registry-gpr-) and the way to go for
+> public dependencies.

 This could not be any easier.
-It's really a 2 step process, once you have your library built with gradle and its git repo pushed into GitHub, eg [`color-console`](https://github.com/nazmulidris/color-console/).
+It's really a 2 step process, once you have your library built with gradle and its git repo pushed into GitHub.
+Let's use the following Kotlin library that's published via JitPack as an example for this article:
+[`color-console`](https://github.com/nazmulidris/color-console/).

-### Publish this dependency to JitPack
+### Publish a dependency to JitPack

+### maven-publish plugin

 Ensure that the `maven-publish` plugin is imported in `build.gradle.kts`.